Omaha reels as man accused of killing Black Lives Matter protester found dead

 “I can tell you that there is evidence that undermines” Gardner’s claims of self-defense, Franklin said.
 “And that evidence comes primarily from Jake Gardner himself.”

-State Sen. Justin Wayne, a Democrat who is serving as an attorney for Scurlock’s father James and other family members, said Monday that the family was “sad, disappointed, frustrated still with the system,” but would not be making any formal comment until Franklin’s news conference planned for Tuesday.
+State Sen. Justin Wayne, a Democrat who is serving as an attorney for Scurlock’s father James and other family members, said Monday that the family was “sad, disappointed, frustrated still with the system,” but would not be making any formal comment until a news conference planned for Tuesday.

 That Saturday night in May, Scurlock and some friends were marching through the popular Old Market area when they got into an argument with Gardner after one allegedly pushed his father, David, Kleine has said.
 When Scurlock and a friend moved close to Gardner, he backed up and lifted his T-shirt to reveal a gun in his waistband and told them to stay away, according to cellphone footage.